Frequently Asked Questions (FAQs)

 "Largest" can refer to any of a number of characteristics, including mass, height, or the mass the vehicle can carry to orbit, which is referred to as performance capability.
 For most commercial customers, a vehicle's performance capability is the most significant.

-The U.S. vehicle with the current greatest performance capability is Boeing's Delta IV Heavy, which is capable of delivering 22,560 kg to LEO and 12,980 kg to GTO.
+The U.S. vehicle with the current greatest performance capability was Boeing's Delta IV Heavy (retired), which was capable of delivering 22,560 kg to LEO and 12,980 kg to GTO.
 Additional vehicles with large performance capabilities include:

 Active Commercial Launch Vehicles